jhu-dvrk/dvrk-readthedocs/docs/pages/kit/from_user/computers.rst

 .. warning::

-   You will need at least one PC running Linux **but** it is strongly recommended to use two or more if you also need to setup the video pipeline or if you plan to run some heavy computations along the dVRK code.
+   You will need at least one PC running Linux, **but** it is strongly recommended to use two or more if you also need to set up the video pipeline or if you plan to run some heavy computations along the dVRK code.